 Accessibility.
 This is a course designed to welcome different learning and composing styles as well as create an inclusive space.
 Let me know if I can make the classroom more accessible.

-Because it’s in the syllabus and we address it on the first day, it signals to students that it’s something I take seriously, and I’ve found that more students without formal accommodations are willing to talk to me about their needs.
-Hacking Participation Requirements.
 In our curriculum, participation is 10% of the student’s overall grade, and I’ve always felt weird about grading students for their in-class participation.
 I’ve never been a talk-in-class kind of student.
 I was always engaged, but my instructors usually didn’t see it that way and my participation grade frequently suffered.
 After teaching a disability-themed course the first time around and not accounting for alternative forms of participation, I created a participation statement for my syllabus in the next disability course I taught and have incorporated it in other classes, too.

 Participation.
 Not everyone is a talk-in-class-every-day person, and participation isn’t limited just to talking in class.
 Participation also means coming to class prepared, engaging with the material, being a thoughtful peer reviewer, [tweeting regularly,] and posting class notes.